MobileScapes EA Geofences Library FAQs

 How is a geofence created?

-Referencing satellite imagery, geofences are digitized by geographers and spatial specialists.
-Efforts are made to capture the most accurate footprint for the building or location of interest.
+Referencing satellite imagery, geofences were digitized by a team of geographers and spatial specialists.
+Efforts are made to best capture the most accurate footprint for the building or location of interest.
 In cases where a building is mixed-use, we use flags to help users understand whether visitors may be frequenting a location for multiple reasons (additional details below).

 I can’t find my geofence within the database.
 Why is that?